Manindi Critical Minerals Project, WA (MLS 80%)

 Vanadium-Titanium-Magnetite Project (Manindi West VTM Project)

-The VTM Project is within a 2 km long magnetic trend.
-(See Figure 1)
+The VTM Project is within a 2 km long magnetic trend which included 3 discovery holes that produced high-grade Titanium-Vanadium-Iron (see Figure 1).
+Intervals include:

-Metallurgical test work was conducted using a composite sample from 22MND004 as representative of the drilling completed so far.
+Metallurgical test work was conducted using a composite sample from 22MND004 as representative of the initial drilling.

 Metallurgical test work results produced two commercially attractive products (Table 1).
 Product 1: High-grade Iron-Vanadium Pentoxide product grading 66.0% Fe and 1.19% V2O5 and Product 2: Titanium Oxide-Iron product grading ~ 43.8% TiO2 and 32.0% Fe.